 Dalsouple is listed on Ecospecifer, the website that lists only sustainable, environmentally friendly products, click here

-DalNaturel has been tested to have extremely low VOC's and qualify below the standard emissions. (see test page).
-The latest NABERS rating considers indoor air quality for offices and this is why many deisgners and architects are moving away from using some vinyls (which have plasticers and sometimes toxins).
+DalNaturel is a green rubber floor material that has been tested to have extremely low VOC's.
+These qualify below standard emissions (please view our test page).
+The latest NABERS rating considers indoor air quality for offices, which is why many designers and architects are moving away from using some vinyls (which can include plasticisers and toxins).
+Fortunately, rubber is an excellent substitute that won’t impact on air quality.